If your Mitsubishi vehicle is displaying ASC system service requi

 Check if any open recalls or Technical Service Bulletin (TSB) exist for your Mitsubishi that affects the transmission.

 Recalls if they exist are performed free of charge by any Mitsubishi dealer.
 To check if a recall exists on your vehicle, visit our Check Recalls page.

 Mitsubishi Technical Service Bulletins for the transmission typically update the Engine or Transmsimon control unit software.
 A Transmission Control Module (TCM) TSBs may program the shift solenoids and therefore improve shift quality.

 The problems in this list do not affect all Mitsubishi transmission.
-Overall Mitsubishi automatic transmissions are reliable except the 2014-2016 Mitsubishi vehicles equipped with CVT transmissions.
+Overall, Mitsubishi automatic transmissions are reliable except for the 2014-2016 Mitsubishi vehicles equipped with CVT transmissions.

-Checking the basic such as transmission fluid level and read codes from the transmission control module are just the starting point.
+Checking the basics, such as transmission fluid level and read codes from the transmission control module, are just the starting point.
 Reading the fault codes with a transmission scanner can help you narrow the problem even further.
-Internal Mitsubishi transmissions may need to diagnosed and repaired by a transmission repair shop.
+Internal Mitsubishi transmissions may need to be diagnosed and repaired by a transmission repair shop.

 Published on: Tuesday, June 16, 2020.